chrismurrph/show-graph/journey.md

 connected if every node comes off the root.
 Then the nodes only used by the root can be removed.
 To get 'only used' reverse the graph.

+Ha - way to go with Fulcro is to have the class part of the ident as a node.
+Use a different arrow when pointing to a many.
+So every entity/class an instance rather than entity instance/record.
+But there's no point in doing Fulcro anyway - already has F Inspect and other tools...

+Currently we are clipping the text at 3 and it is going into a circle.
+A stack pane does this nicely.
+But what if we wanted to see the whole word?
+Then it would make sense if the circle and label were both aligned to the left, rather than the circle going to the middle of the label as will happen with a stack pane.
+Change max-visible-len to 30 (from 3) and look at ints-nodes-graph-2 to see what I mean - it looks like the arrows are going to the correct place but the circle has crept to the right.
+Will need time and experimentation to get this right so leaving it for now.
+There must be a trick.
+Using a group?